wpmudev/social-marketing/README.md

 ![Social Marketing In Page Shared](https://premium.wpmudev.org/wp-content/uploads/2012/01/social-marketing-1220-in-page-shared.png)

  And that's all there is to it!
 We hope you get the most out of Social Marketing.
-If you need a hand with any aspect of the configuration, or have a new feature to suggest, please drop by the [community forums](https://premium.wpmudev.org/forums/tags/social-marketing) where support staff and other members are standing by to help.